iwashu/gmail-s3-archiver/README.md

 4. **Monitor costs** - Use AWS Cost Explorer to track S3 costs
 5. **Consider lifecycle policies** - Archive the index to Glacier after 30 days
 6. **Regular searches** - Keep the index file locally for quick searches
+7. **Run incrementally** - The script automatically skips already-processed emails, so you can run it regularly without duplicates
+8. **Check the summary** - Review "Already processed (skipped)" count to verify deduplication is working

 ## Troubleshooting